 When it comes to old private colleges vs new IIMs, many of the candidates prefer to take admission into a prestigious institute such as ISB Hyderabad, XLRI Jamshedpur, or SIBM Pune.
 This can be attributed to the poor availability of infrastructure as well as a lack of alumni network at these newly-built IIMs.
 However, as time passes by and these IIMs are shifted to their own campuses and start building their alumni network, the CAT score required to get admission to these IIMs will also increase.

-Each institute will have a different minimum CAT score requirement in order to be eligible for admission.
+Each institute will have a different minimum CAT score requirement to be eligible for admission.
 Other business schools that accept CAT scores are listed in the table below:

 Tier | Minimum CAT score | Minimum Sectional Score |